KBAlign: Efficient Self Adaptation on Specific Knowledge Bases: Methodology

 \subsection{Targeted Inference}

 We improve the downstream performance mainly by training the model to learn more specific knowledge.
-Practically, there are also strategies that can help optimize the generation results in inference stage.
-We employ \textbf{Query Expansion} (QE) to refine the retrieval results.
-To be specific, directly using the \( Q \) as the search query may miss the useful information due to the short expression and the limitation of the retriever \( R \).
-However, when our model has memorized the overall knowledge to a certain extent, it can read \( Q \) and provide a prediction \( P \) that is not necessarily accurate but very relevant to the KB content.
+We also employ \textbf{Query Expansion} (QE) to refine the retrieval results in reference stage.
+To be specific, directly applying \( Q \) as the search query may miss useful information due to the short expression and the limitation of the retriever \( R \).
+Considering that our model has memorized the overall knowledge, it can provide a prediction \( P \) that is relevant to the KB content.
 We then expand the search query as \( Q \)+\( P \), and this may help make the retrieval results much better.

-The other strategy that can be used in reference is \textbf{Self Verification}, which is based on the verify capability learned in iterative verifying.
+The other strategy that can be used in reference is \textbf{Self Verification}, which is based on the capabilities learned in iterative verifying.
 For the generated \( P \), the model can check the correctness by itself.
 It should be emphasized that this is not the standard strategy setting in subsequent experiments, because it will increase the time cost, and it is also difficult for the model to correct the error after realizing it.
 However, the model can at least provide an uncertainty warning, or sample a new response when the confidence score is low when needed, which helps improve reliability.